Delphia Louis Bissonette

 - Died June 9, 1972 in Augusta, ME USA

-After his playing career ended, Bissonette managed in the minor leagues from 1937 to 1944.
+After his playing career ended, Bissonette managed in the minors from 1937 to 1944.
 He started with Des Moines in 1937, then moved to Glace Bay, who were league champs in 1938.
-He seemed to be in line to manage the Montreal Royals at that point, but the offer never materialized and instead he took the helm of the Quebec Athletics in 1940.
+He led the Québec Athlétiques of the outlaw Quebec Provincial League to the championship in 1939.
+He seemed to be in line to manage the Montreal Royals at that point, but the offer never materialized and instead he returned to the Quebec Provincial League, now part of organized baseball, for 1940.
 Bissonette began 1941 with Quebec in the Canadian-American League, but was replaced by Roland Gladu, another local favorite.
 Catching on with the Boston Bees organization, he managed the Bradford Bees to the 1941 PONY League championship, and the Hartford Bees/Hartford Laurels from 1942-1944.
+Bissonette was a coach for the Boston Braves in 1945 and took over as the club's manager in midseason.
+He was also a member of the Pittsburgh Pirates coaching staff in 1946.
+Bissonette returned to the minors with the Portland Pilots in 1947-1948 and the Toronto Maple Leafs in 1949.
+He spent part of the 1951 season managing the Trois-Rivières Royals and made one more appearance, managing Hartford again, in 1952.

 - 20-Home Run Seasons: 1 (1928)